Frequently Asked Questions

 2. What is the history of the site?

 The original purchase was made for Queen Victoria in 1841.
 Ponsonby was known as ‘Dedwood’ by Europeans, until 1870 and became known as ‘Ponsonby’ from 1873.

-In 2006, the Auckland City Council purchased the site for a community open space.
+In 2006, the Auckland City Council purchased the site for civic open space.

-4. What is the timeline for the re-development?
+3. What is the timeline for the development?

-The Waitemata Local Board selected people from a variety of groups to initiate the whole of the site park objective.
-Initial planning for the Community-led design process led to a public meeting being held where interested people could join either the Facilitation Group or become a Communications Networker.
+The Waitemata Local Board selected people from a variety of groups to initiate the whole site civic open space – aka Ponsonby Park -objective.
+Initial planning for the Community-led design process led to a public meeting being held where interested people joined either the Facilitation Group or became Communications Networkers.

-Anyone passionate about creating the whole of the site park, through a community-led design process, is welcome.
+Anyone passionate about creating for the whole site civic open space through the community-led design process, is welcome.